How to Get Rid of Carpet Beetles

 Thankfully, no. Neither the larvae nor adult beetles are known to bite or sting and pose no direct disease risk for you or your pets.

 However, their carpet munching can lead to bits of dead insects, dust, and other allergens.
-This can cause skin irritation or other reactions in sensitive people.
+This may result in skin irritation or other reactions in sensitive people.

 Can Carpet Beetles Live in Your Hair?